omkar-tenkale/personal-blog/content/about.md

 type: "page"
 ---

 Hi,I'm Omkar.
-Welcome to my personal blog!
+Welcome to my personal blog.

-The posts here are select entries from my journal,just the tip of the iceberg of what usually goes out in my mind, published with an intention of i don't know.
+The posts here are select entries from my journal—just the tip of the iceberg of what usually goes on in my mind.
+They're published with an intention of, well, I don't know.

-I hope you enjoy your stay :)
+Feel free to explore!